Lee Stern: Victim of illegal activities

 A CBOT arbitration panel found Zimmerman and Catalfo guilty of fraud and conspiracy, fining Zimmerman $1,500,000 and Catalfo $750,000 and ordered them jointly liable to Lee B. Stern & Co. for $8.6 million in damages.
 On July 6, 1994, Catalfo was found guilty of six counts of wire fraud by a Federal jury and sentenced to 42 months in prison.
 Zimmerman fled to Vancouver, BC Canada and fought extradition.

 Redemption

-Stern, now president of LBS Limited Partnership, celebrated his 70th anniversary as a Chicago Board of Trade member on November 8, 2019.
+Stern, the president of LBS Limited Partnership, celebrated his 70th anniversary as a Chicago Board of Trade member on November 8, 2019.

-Stern has been quoted as saying his motto is: "You can't buy integrity and once you lose it no amount of money can buy it back."
+Stern's motto has been quoted as: "You can't buy integrity and once you lose it no amount of money can buy it back."

 Stern's other motto is "Take care of number one and then number two will take care of itself."